Matawai 1908 - Now

 Around the time students first began to attend Matawai School in 1908, the little village of Matawai was growing.
 Sections for the Matawai township were surveyed and made available for sale in 1912.
 By the 1920s it was a thriving township and boasted street lights and a railway station receiving several trains a day.
 Some reports say there were up to six general stores in Matawai around this time.

 Farming took on greater momentum during the next few decades.
-More farmers joined the district, stock was purchased and homesteads built.
-In the 1950s the Government’s rehabilitation scheme to get ex-servicemen and women into work began to take effect, and power and telephone were connected in the area.
-Sheep and beef cattle farming was the main type of agriculture.
-The volcanic soils of the district require regular application of fertiliser and so numerous airstrips were established in the district between the 1950s and 60s.Around this time Matawai Marae on Motu Road was developed.
+More farmers joined the district, stock was purchased and homesteads were built.
+In the 1950s the Government’s rehabilitation scheme to get ex-servicemen and women into work began to take effect and power and telephone were connected in the area.
+Sheep and beef cattle farming were the main types of agriculture.
+The volcanic soils of the district require regular application of fertiliser and so numerous airstrips were established in the district between the 1950s and 60s.
+Around this time Matawai Marae on Motu Road was developed.
 The idea of establishing the Marae came about when a small but dedicated group of local people began meeting and fundraising.
 The whare moe is the former Matawai CWI building.
 It was moved to the Motu Road site in 1981 and paved the way for the opening of the meeting house.
-Find out more at https://www.facebook.com/Matawai.Marae/ Like the rest of rural New Zealand Matawai blossomed during the fifties and sixties.
-Farming families grew alongside livestock and as original farmers retired some children and grandchildren took on the properties.
-Others sold to neighbours enabling more economic units to be created.
+Find out more at https://www.facebook.com/Matawai.Marae/ Like the rest of rural New Zealand, Matawai blossomed during the fifties and sixties.
+Farming families grew alongside livestock and as original farmers retired some of their children and grandchildren took over the properties.
+Others sold to neighbours enabling larger, more economic units to be created.

 Following the closure of the railway in 1958 dairy farming ceased in the district.
 However dairy farming made a return in 2009 with milk being transported by road for processing.